feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 There are two primary node types in Hadoop: the NameNode and data nodes.

-The **NameNode** is also known as the control node or the head node.
-It is responsible for communication with the outside world, coordination with data nodes, and ensuring that jobs run.
+The **NameNode** (aka control or head node) is responsible for communication with the outside world, coordination with data nodes, and ensuring that jobs run.

-**Data nodes** store data and run code.
-After running the code against chunks of data, they return results back to the NameNode to make available to the user.
+**Data nodes** store data and execute code, making results available to the NameNode.

 ---